 (e) Life expectancy.

 As PQLI, HDI also divides all nations of the world in the scale of 0 to 1 on the basis of three objectives of development.
 In this method minimum of 0 and maximum of 1 value is given.
 This method has classified all nations of the world in three different classes.
 Low human development in from 0 to 0.50.
 Medium human development in from 0.51 to 0.79 and high human development is from 0.80 to 1.0.
 Since this method measures the relative level of human development, this focuses on life expectancy, education and physical choice.
 This takes per-capita income as an indicator the change in monetary value is adjusted in GNP.
-This is measured on the basis of the unofficial education and middle age of Indicator of economic developmentschool going population.
+This is measured on the basis of the unofficial education and middle age of school going population.
 In this method on the basis of the development of skill of all the adults and infant mortality and the nutritious food they get.
 When all three indicators are included an important indicator of human HDI is measured development will be obtained.
 On the basis of this, human development index (HDI) of different countries is obtained.
 In addition to this on the basic of basis necessity criteria also economic development indicators can be obtained.
 In addition to these various indicators the following facts are also taken as the indicators of economic development.

 (a) Equality improvement.